Economic Freedom of North America 2018

-In Economic Freedom of the World (Gwartney, Lawson, and Hall, 2016), for several years now Canada has been ahead of the United States, which is in turn even further ahead of Mexico.
+In Economic Freedom of the World (Gwartney, Lawson, Hall, and Murphy, 2018), for several years Canada has been ahead of the United States, which is in turn even further ahead of Mexico.
 The United States has once again pulled ahead of Canada, though only by 0.05 points: the United States ranks 6th, Canada, 10th.
 The inclusion of variables from that report in our all-government index allows us to display more accurately the gap between Canada, the United States, and Mexico.
-Thus, in last year’s report, in the all-government index for 2014 two of the top three jurisdictions were Canadian, with Alberta in first place with a score of 8.0, though tied with New Hampshire at 7.9.
-Alberta’s hold on first place is not secure, however, as from 2015 its gov-ernment has been making changes in taxation, spending, and regulation that are likely to have a significant negative effect on their economic freedom.
+Thus, in last year’s report, in the all-government index for 2015 the top jurisdiction was Canadian, with Alberta in first place with a score of 8.0, though tied with New Hampshire.
+Starting in 2015, however, both Canada and Alberta elected new political leaders who have been making changes in taxation, spending, and regulation that are already having a significant negative effect on their economic freedom.
 As a result, after six years in the top position, in this year’s index Alberta has fallen to a tie for 6th place at 7.99.
 The top state is New Hampshire at 8.08, followed closely by Florida at 8.07.
-The next highest Canadian province, British Columbia, is now down to 22nd at 7.94 (tied with three US states); Saskatchewan and Ontario are tied for 45th (with two US states) at 7.8.
+The next highest Canadian province, British Columbia, is now down to 22nd at 7.94 (tied with three US states); Saskatchewan and Ontario are tied for 45th (with two US states) at 7.83.

 The subnational indices

-For the purpose of comparing jurisdictions within the same country, the subna-tional indices are the appropriate choice.
-There is a subnational index for each country.
-In Canada, the most economically free province was, in 2014, Alberta with 8.0, followed by British Columbia with 6.4 and Ontario at 5.93.
+For the purpose of comparing jurisdictions within the same country, the subnational indices are the appropriate choice.
+There is a separate subnational index for each country.
+In Canada, the most economically free province in 2016 was Alberta with 7.29, followed by British Columbia with 6.37, and Ontario at 5.93.
 However, the gap between Alberta and second-place British Columbia continues to shrink, down from 2.3 points in 2014 to 0.92 in 2016.
-The least free by far was Quebec at 3.9, followed by Nova Scotia and Saskatchewan, tied at 5.2.
+The least free by far was Quebec at 2.89, following Nova Scotia at 4.06 and New Brunswick at 4.54.

 In the United States, the most economically free state was Florida at 7.87, followed by New Hampshire at 7.65 and Texas at 7.52.
 Tennessee is fourth at 7.43 and South Dakota is fifth at 7.37.
 (Note that since the indexes were calculated separately for each country, the numeric scores on the subnational indices are not directly comparable across countries.)
-The least free state was New York at 3.90, following Kentucky at 4.45.
+The least-free state was New York at 3.90, following Kentucky at 4.45.
 West Virginia was 48th at 4.48, California was 47th at 4.71, and Alaska was 46th at 4.80.

-In Mexico, the most economically free state was Baja California at 7.8.
-Jalisco was second at 7.6, followed by Coahuila at 7.3.
-The least free Mexican state was Chiapas at 4.3; slightly better were Campeche at 4.5 and Oaxaca at 4.9.
+In Mexico, the most economically free state was Guanajuato at 6.71.
+Nuevo Leon was second at 6.47, followed by Baja California at 6.41.
+The least free Mexican states were Campeche at 2.29, Tabasco at 2.74, and Chiapas at 3.37.

 Economic freedom and economic well-being at the subnational level

-The jurisdictions in the least economically free quartile (one fourth) on the all-government index had, in 2014, an average per-capita income of just US$2,485 compared to US$43,847 for the most economically free quartile.
-On the subnational index, the same relationship holds, with the least-free quartile having an average per-capita income more than 3% below the national average, while the most-free quartile was nearly 5% above it.
+The jurisdictions in the least economically free quartile (one fourth) on the all-government index had, in 2016, an average per-capita income of just US$1,892, compared to US$46,347 for the most economically free quartile.
+On the subnational index, the same relationship holds, with the least-free quartile having an average per-capita income more than 10% below the national average, while the most-free quartile was over 7% above it.

 In addition, economic freedom at the subnational level has generally been found to be positively associated with a variety of measures of the per-capita size of the economy and the growth of the economy as well as various measures of entrepreneurial activity.
-There are now more than 200 articles by independent researchers examining subnational economic freedom using the data from Economic Freedom of North America.
-(Appendix C lists some of these articles that either use or cite Economic Freedom of North America.)
-Much of that literature discusses economic growth or entrepreneurship but the list also includes studies of a variety of topics such as income inequality, emi-nent domain, and labor markets.
+There are now more than 250 articles by independent researchers examining subnational economic freedom using the data from Economic Freedom of North America.
+(Appendix C lists some of the most recent articles that either use or cite Economic Freedom of North America.)
+Much of that literature discusses economic growth or entrepreneurship but the list also includes studies of a variety of topics such as income inequality, eminent domain, and labor markets.
 The vast majority of the results correlate higher levels of economic freedom with positive outcomes, such as economic growth, lower unemployment, reduced poverty, and so on.
 The results of these studies tend to mirror those found for these same relationships at the country level using the index published in Economic Freedom of the World.